-A 2 km climb from Nikiti through pine forests to Agios Nikolas, famous for honey and nineteenth century architecture.
+A 2 km climb from Nikiti takes you through dense pine forests to Agios Nikolas.
+This is an area famous for honey and nineteenth-century architecture.

 Elia Beach to Agios Pavlos to Petros Rock

-An easy hike providing good views of the bay from the St Paul church, up the mountain to Peter’s Rock and back down to Elia Beach.
+This is an easy hike in Halkidiki.
+It provides good views of the bay from the St Paul church, up the mountain to Peter’s Rock, and back down to Elia Beach.

 Porto Carras- Coastal Trail